 This agreement constitutes the complete AGREEMENT between the School Readiness COALITION of Hillsborough County/dba The Early Learning COALITION of Hillsborough County and CONTRACTOR.
 Only an instrument of writing signed by both parties can modify its terms and conditions.
 A waiver of a breach of any of the provisions of this AGREEMENT shall not be construed as a continuing waiver of other breaches of the same or other provisions hereof.
 This AGREEMENT shall be binding upon the parties hereto and their respective representatives.
-The laws of the State of Florida shall govern this venue of any legal action between the partie OALITION agree that Hillsborough County shall be the IN WITNESS WHEREOF, the parties hereto habove. nave signed this AGREEMENT as of the date first set forth CONTRACTOR {insert name} {Insert title} {Insert Vendor Name} COALITION {insert name} {Insert title} Hillsborough County School Readiness Coalition, Inc. d/b/a Early Learning Coalition of Hillsborough County Date Date
+The laws of the State of Florida shall govern this

+AGREEMENT.
+The CONTRACTOR and the COALITION agree that Hillsborough County shall be the venue of any legal action between the parties.

+IN WITNESS WHEREOF, the parties hereto have signed this AGREEMENT as of the date first set forth above.

+CONTRACTOR {insert name} {Insert title} {Insert Vendor Name} COALITION {insert name} {Insert title} Hillsborough County School Readiness Coalition, Inc. d/b/a Early Learning Coalition of Hillsborough County